Guaynabo, Puerto Rico: Economy

 Several businesses have their headquarters or local Puerto Rican branches in Guaynabo.
 El Nuevo Día, Chrysler, Santander Securities, Puerto Rico Telephone, and many sales offices for large US and international firms (such as Total, Microsoft, Toshiba, Puma Energy and others) have their Puerto Rican headquarters in Guaynabo.
 WAPA-TV (Televicentro) and Univision Puerto Rico have their main studios in Guaynabo.

 Iberia's San Juan-area offices are in Guaynabo.

 Crime

-Carjackings have been an ongoing problem in Guaynabo, Puerto Rico and in 2014 the FBI reported a carjacking that occurred in Camarones.
+Carjackings have been an ongoing problem in Guaynabo, Puerto Rico and in 2023 the FBI indicted a group of criminals involved in carjackings.